espressif/idf-eclipse-plugin/README.md

 * Can I import my existing IDF project into Eclipse?
 > Yes, you can import using Import Menu.
 Import... > Espressif > Existing IDF Project
 * Deleted C/C++ build envrionment variables still appearing?
 > Uncheck Eclipse Oomph Preference Recorder.
 Which can be performed by following.
 Eclipse Preferences >Oomph > Setup Tasks > Preference Recorder > Uncheck "Record into".
-Find more info here https://jira.espressif.com:8443/browse/IEP-12